Communication Studies, B.A.

 Career opportunities span across the spectrum of news, sports, entertainment and culture.
 They include print, voice, photojournalism, social media, broadcasting technology and production; writing, editing and publishing; public relations and marketing; and research and consulting.

+Communication Studies majors may elect to pursue honors work with the approval of the Communication Studies faculty.
 Students majoring in Communication Studies who are judged qualified by the faculty may, upon invitation, elect to pursue honors work in the program.
 To graduate ''With Honors in Communication Studies,'' students must have a minimum cumulative GPA of 3.0, a minimum major GPA of 3.2, and complete twelve credits of honors courses in the major area, including COM 499 .

 On occasion, technical and/or program requirements may also meet specific core curriculum requirements.
 Please confer with your program advisor to determine which courses, if any, may be counted accordingly.